 Job safety analysis

 A Job Safety Analysis (JSA) is a method that can be used to identify, analyse and record a very specific task or activity and is carried out on a regular basis.
-JSA should identify:

-steps involved in performing a specific task;

-existing or potential safety and health hazards associated with each step;

-recommended action(s) / procedure(s) that will eliminate or reduce these hazards and the risk of a workplace injury or illness.

 The JSA can also be a valuable tool for training new employees in the steps required to perform their jobs safely.

 A JSA is very similar in concept to a Risk Assessment.
 Whereas a Risk Assessment may be carried out for development of a SMP, the JSA may be carried out for one particular task during the current work shift.
 JSA are very similar to a TBM but is more focused on identifying the risks for one very specific activity.